chankrrn/WRO-FE-YBR/README.md

 **Mentor:** Mr. Punnapon Tanasnitikul

-> **[TODO: Confirm the exact wording of every team member's role before final submission.
-Roles should reflect actual work completed by each member.]**

 ---

 ## 1.2 How We Work as a Team

-Our development process requires mechanical, electrical and software work to be integrated continuously.

-A mechanical modification can change steering behavior.
-A sensor-placement change can affect localization.
-A power-system change can affect computing reliability.
-A software change can reveal mechanical limitations that were not obvious during static testing.
+Our development process integrates mechanical, electrical, and software work throughout the development.
+A mechanical change can affect steering behavior, while a sensor-placement change can affect localization.
+Similarly, a power-system change can affect computing reliability, and a software change can reveal mechanical limitations that were not clear during static testing.

-For this reason, subsystem decisions are discussed and tested as part of the complete robot rather than being developed independently until the end.
+Therefore, subsystem decisions are developed and tested as part of the complete robot rather than independently until the final stage.

 > **[TODO: Add 2–4 sentences describing how the team actually divides work, reviews changes and performs testing together.]**